 - Allow a minimum 4 weeks’ interval between treatments.
 A slight improvement after each session is generally noticeable after the scabs have fallen off.

 Micro-needing is extensively used to stimulate collagen regrowth.
 This has good applications in acne scar attenuation.
-This is a non surgical non invasive technique.
-Depending on the depth of the needles penetration into the skin and the level of vascularisation of the skin a certain degree of bleeding can occur during the treatment.
+This is a non-surgical non-invasive technique.
+Depending on the depth of the penetration of the needles into the skin and the level of vascularisation of the skin a certain degree of bleeding can occur during the treatment.

 How to treat atrophic scars in practical cases.